 Due to the extreme addiction that can result from bath salts misuse, users often have to spend prolonged periods of time at rehab centers.
 The National Institute of Health recommends residential recovery programs that last at least 30 days.
 Some bath salts/alcohol abusers need 6 months to a year in these facilities to completely achieve sobriety.

 If you need liberation from alcohol and bath salts addictions, call for free at to discuss your treatment options.

 Statistics for alcohol and bath salts users are difficult to come by, given that bath salts have only recently become popular.
 Even so, SAMHSA has reported that 23,000 emergency room visits were made by bath salts users in 2011, drawing on a report released by the Drug Abuse Warning Network (DAWN).

 Of those 23,000 visits, two-thirds were prompted by an additional substance being abused in combination with bath salts.
 The most common partner with bath salts resulting in trips to the emergency room was marijuana (15%).

 Teen Drinking And Bath Salt Abuse

 Because bath salts are still available on the Internet under the guise of several alluring names, they often are inevitably combined with alcohol by teens who want a new thrill.
 As with almost any addictive drug, bath salts have an exponentially more powerful effect when combined with alcohol.
-Find out more about the harmful effects of bath salts use.

 Teens have been drawn to bath salts because they seem less dangerous and are sometimes billed as a legal high.
 They have been able to obtain them both on the Web and in “head shops.”
 As their less-developed bodies try to cope with the introduction of these chemicals, the possibility of serious damage and death is higher for teens.